lambdastack/lambdastack/tools/development/k8s/memory/patch_cgroup_driver/readme.md

 This tool is deprecated and needs to be adjusted according to [deprecation](https://github.com/kubernetes/kubernetes/pull/90513) of `--cgroup-driver` flag in `kubeadm-flags.env` since 1.19 version.
-Epicli ensures that cgroup driver is set to `systemd` during apply and upgrade.
+Lambdastack ensures that cgroup driver is set to `systemd` during apply and upgrade.

 ---